Airport Expansion - About

-The City of Kingston is getting ready to expand Kingston Airport's terminal and extend its runway.
-The airport will remain open for business throughout the $16.1 million upgrade work.
+The City of Kingston has completed the extension of its runway and is expanding Kingston Airport's terminal.
+The airport remains open for business throughout this $16.1 million upgrade work.

 See the plans for expansion in the Airport Infrastructure Project Definition Document.

 In April 2018 work began to expand the terminal and reconfigure it to increase the number of passengers that can be accommodated.
 All upgrades will comply with international airport standards and the City and passengers can look forward to:

 - Check-in, baggage processing and delivery systems that can comfortably handle peak demand.

 Here are some drawings of how the upgraded terminal will look (click for larger view):

 An Environmental Assessment for extension of the runway was completed in 2016.
 It included detailed and comprehensive public consultations.

 This year Transport Canada implemented new regulations (called the "Aerodrome Work Consultations Regulations") which apply to runway extensions.
 As a result, the City conducted an additional consultation on the proposed runway work this summer.
 See the resulting report on the Aerodrome Work Consultation.

 - Extended the runway from 4,929 ft. to 6,000 ft. enabling aircraft to take off with more distance available, pushing aircraft higher over residential areas.

 - Maintained the same landing points to keep landing aircraft no lower than today.